 Not us, but home minister created environment of fear, uncertainty: Congress

-"The home minister's statement in both the houses (on implementing NRC post CAA) has created an environment of fear and uncertainty.
-The government is responsible for that," said senior Congress spokesperson Anand Sharma.
+Countering the prime minister's statement that there are no detention centers in the country, Sharma said, "They are present in India.
+People are being kept there.
+Those people, who fought for us in the Kargil War, have also been sent to those detention centers and the media showed it."
+"Even international media has made films of those detention centers and showed how in five rooms, 600 persons are being kept in Assam.
+Kids have been separated from their mothers.
+Families have been torn apart," he said a press conference here.

-At a time protests continue across the country against the CAA and the NRC, Sharma said the PM should provide a healing touch and if he is "sensitive and serious", he should call a meeting of the chief ministers of all states at the National Integration Council (NIC) to discuss this matter.
+At a time when protests are being held across the country against the CAA and the National Register of Citizens (NRC), Sharma said the prime minister should provide a "healing touch" and if he is "sensitive and serious", he should call a meeting of chief ministers of all the states at the National Integration Council (NIC) to discuss this matter.
+On the PM's charge that the Opposition parties, including the Congress, are spreading lies and inciting people on the NRC and the CAA, he said, "The prime minister should speak responsibly.
+The Indian National Congress as the main opposition party, and the other opposition parties, they have the right to speak on people's issues and country's issues.
+This is also our responsibility."

+"This unsafe and uncertain environment was created by the government due to its hurry.
+The complete responsibility lies with the government....Only prime minister can improve the situation in the country," the Congress spokesperson added.
+Neither any Congress office-bearer nor any of its branches have participated anywhere in any violent protests in the country, he claimed.
+"The Congress has always opposed any form of violence," he added.

+Sharma said this situation has been created as Home Minister Amit Shah said in both the houses of Parliament that the government is bringing the NRC in the whole country.
+"This is neither the Congress party's statement nor that of the Opposition parties," he clarified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)